-2.6.3 During the preparation phase the Council may undertake some informal consultation.
+2.6.3 During the preparation phase the Council will undertake informal/formal consultation, where appropriate.
+The extent and range of this consultation will depend on the content of the documents being prepared.
+This is an important stage as it narrows down the scope of what will be addressed in the document.
 The focus will be on identifying issues and options in relation to emerging evidence.
-The Council may also undertake a 'call for sites' requesting the submission of potential development sites across the borough.
-There may also be some general awareness raising of the Local Plan process identify interested parties.
+The Council will also undertake a 'call for sites' requesting the submission of potential development sites across the borough.
+There will also be some general awareness raising of the Local Plan process identify interested parties.
+The Council will also consult on the Integrated Impact Assessment Scoping Report at this stage.